jessemiller/HamlPy/readme.md

 ## Reference

-Check out the wiki for a complete reference and more examples.
+Check out the [reference.md](http://github.com/jessemiller/HamlPy/blob/master/reference.md "HamlPy Reference") for a complete reference and more examples.

 ## Status